JansSolanoVega/DQN-Agent-to-play-Sonic-and-Mario/README.md

-# RL agent to play Sonic The Hedgehog
+# DQN agent to play Sonic The Hedgehog and Super Mario Bros

 ## To test games:
 ```sh